 Most of the indoor plants do not need much soil.
 Some of them can even grow without soil like the Air plants and some can grow in water like the indoor bamboo plants.

 Likewise, Prayer Plants can grow in very less amount of soil.
-As the plants have very shallow roots, consider it to put in a pot which is not too deep.
+As the plants have very shallow roots, consider to put in a small-sized pot that is not too deep.

 But if you have already planted it in a deep pot without holes then you must keep it out and plant it in the right planter.

 2. For replacing the plant to a new planter

 If your planter is deep and you have already planted the plant in a large amount of soil then probably replacing will not be a problem as the root has not touched the floor of the planter yet so you can easily dig out the soil from the bottom without worrying about hurting the roots.

 Dig out the soil gently with the plant through the help of a weeding trowel.
 Then remove the extra soil with the help of your hand without hurting the roots and then plant in the new planter.

 3. The next step is placing the planter:

 After planting, you have to take the right decision for placing the planter.
 Most of the home gardeners wish to hang the prayer plants and some of them want to place them horizontally along the tabletop.
 Both can be done adequately while keeping certain measures in mind.